-Pablo Escobar goes down in history as one of the most notorious drug lords.
-He built a Colombian empire by selling cocaine and became one of the richest people in the world.
-He lived a lavish life, getting anything he wanted until he was caught.
+Pablo Escobar goes down in history as one of the most notorious drug lords the world has ever seen.
+He built a Colombian empire and was often called “The King of Cocaine.”
+As one of the wealthiest criminals in history, Escobar lived a life of luxury up until the day he was finally caught and met his death.
 Like all empires, Pablo Escobar’s fell to the ground.
-What he left behind includes his family, a load of damage and..
+What he left behind includes his family, several homes and..
 Hippos!
-The best part is, these hippos are as rebellious as their owner.

 Escobar often confused the laws of ethics and morality.
 He justified all his dirty work by giving large portions of his profits to the poor communities in Colombia.
 Those who had not upset the drug lord and benefited from his charity saw him as a hero.
 In reality, he and his followers were responsible for around 7,000 deaths as well as multiple assassinations, and countless bribes

 One of Escobar’s arguably charitable acts was opening the door to his private Zoo to locals, located in Villa Napoles on his former estate.
 In addition to the hundreds of exotic animals including rhinos, elephants, and giraffes, Escobar had four hippos smuggled in to be included in his zoo.

 The problem is that after Escobar’s death, no one knew what to do with them.
 The government relocated most of the animals but, for some reason, not the hippos.
 They were allowed to roam free and are now running wild in Colombia.
 What started as four hippos have now multiplied to 50 of the world’s largest invasive animal.